Functions, classes and modules

 Interval(start=datetime.date(2020, 1, 1), end=datetime.date(2020, 1, 31))

-Dataclasses are a new feature in Python 3.7, they are a convenient way to create classes with a few attributes.
+Dataclasses were introduced in Python 3.7, they are a convenient way to create classes with a few attributes.
 The variables are instance variables, and the class has a constructor that takes the same arguments as the variables.

 @dataclass